Octophin/scute/readme.md

 * label (string) - Friendly name shown on the button.
 * order (number) - Order the button should appear.
 Lower numbers go first.
+* bulk (boolean) - Can this action be performed on multiple devices?

 ## Configuration management